About the tablet

 This memorial tablet was originally in the United Reformed Chapel, (formerly the Pant Congregational Chapel) which is why the text refers to ‘members of this church’.
 When the chapel closed in 2004, the plaque was moved to the hall, and re-dedicated in its new home on 11th November that year.
-It now forms the centrepiece of our annual remembrance ceremony and is separately listed on the war memorial register.
-Our act of remembrance commemorates the dead of all wars.
+It now forms the centrepiece of our annual remembrance display and is separately listed on the war memorial register.

 There are six names on the tablet.
 Three men were killed in action while serving with Bomber Command, and three were members of the Pant Home Guard who died during or shortly after World War II.
 Underlined names link to their commemorative certificates from the Commonwealth War Graves commission.